Wyver-Solutions/wyver-solutions/_posts/2015-10-28-getting-started-with-moodle.md

 (High user numbers accessing a lot of resources and activities)

-This can get very complicated very quickly, as you&rsquo;ll need multiple servers, network infrastructure, and security systems.### <br/></em>
+This can get very complicated very quickly, as you&rsquo;ll need multiple servers, network infrastructure, and security systems.

 At this point, you will need to bring in professional system architects... some will recommend Linux as the base operating system, others Windows.
 Either will work, but don&rsquo;t try to mix and match software (ie. with Windows use IIS as the web server software, and with Linux use Apache or nginx